-Finance and General Purposes Committee
+Finance and Resource Committee

-The Finance and General Purposes Committee comprises four members of the Corporation plus the Accounting Officer.
+The Finance and Resources Committee (previously Finance and General Purposes) comprises five members of the Corporation and one co-opted member plus the Accounting Officer.
 The Committee operates in accordance with written terms of reference approved by the Corporation.
-Its purpose is to oversee and monitor the progress of the College's Strategic Plan in relation to Finance, Investment Fund, Human Resources, Estates and Facilities, and Information and Communications Technology.
+Its purpose is to oversee and monitor the progress of the College's Strategic Plan in relation to Finance, Investments, Human Resources, Estates and Facilities, and Information and Communications Technology.
 The Committee also receives and considers reports from the main FE funding bodies, as they affect the Group's business.

-The Finance and General Purposes Committee meets five times a year.
+The Finance and Resources Committee meets five times a year.
 There is a standing agenda for each meeting together with more targeted items for specific meetings.